Read time 5 min

 There is no size limitation for any mailbox in Exchange 2010 (though there is a default value for it).
 But Exchange Administrators always like to maintain a size limit for user mailboxes.
 It helps them utilize the disk space efficiently.
-But sometimes, you need to adjust the size of Exchange 2010 mailbox, so that the user can easily handle the mailbox data.
+But sometimes, you need to adjust the size of the Exchange 2010 mailbox so that the user can easily handle the mailbox data.

 Here is a brief process to modify the size limit of the mailbox –